bezzad/TSP-GA/README.md

 **Note**:

-I am not a GA guru and I do not have any degree in GA so this article can't be used as GA book or GA tutorial.
+I do not have any degree in GA so this article can't be used as GA book or GA tutorial.
 There aren't any mathematics nor logic nor algebra about GA.
 It's only a programmer's view on Genetic Algorithms and only example of GA coding.
 Use it carefully!
 Any comments and criticism are highly appreciated.

 ------------------------
 ### Project Purpose